SalimSalimi/VueJsCourse/README.md

 #### Dynamic Names & Attributes
 We can specify dynamically an attribute name by binding it `:name="variable` instead of `name="name"`.
 Works also for default class names.

+#### Transition & Animation with 2 elements in the same transation
+We can declare two elements inside of `<transition>` tag but we can only show one at a time.
+But on this case, we MUST not use `v-show` and we use only `v-if` or `v-if` & `v-else`.
+The animation can be messy dependant on your case because VueJS doesn't know that those elements are two differents.
+To differentiate them, we add attribut `key` for every element inside of transition (like a unique ID).

+##### Transition Mode
+Transition mode sets how the animation or transition order of the elements should be set.
+There are two modes:

+* **out-in**: The element that is going out is first executed then the element that is coming it will be shown.
+* **in-out**: The element in will be show first then the element out will be hidden.

 # Moving to real development workflow with Webpack and VueCLI